brewinn/Roadrunner-CellCounter/README.md

 run *Black* on a single file `black FILE` or on an entire directory (including subdirectories) via `black DIRECTORY-TO-FORMAT`.

+### Testing

+Project code should be made via Test-Driven Development (TDD).
+TDD is a broad topic, and you should look into it if you have the time.
+For our purposes, this means that tests should be written *before* the relevant code is added, and then the code modified to make the test pass.
+Check the discord for a TDD tutorial if you need an introduction.

 ## Credits

 The original project developers include Brendan Winn, Amber Beserra, Michael